Dr Ken Baker

 - Two original research articles

 - Three further research projects

 - Two PhD Studentships

 Successful collaboration between BRCs and industry

-Data and biological samples from the BioRRA study have directly supported the following research activity:
+This study has also been instrumental in paving the way for further studies of this kind.
+Data and/or biological samples from the BioRRA study have directly supported the following research activity:

 - Biological Factors that Limit Sustained Remission in Rheumatoid Arthritis (BIO-FLARE) study – MRC Experimental Challenge Grant (£3.5 million)